 N.B.
-The drain must be 22 mm and the 14 mm drain bend from the safety valve must be installed so that discharge of water is directly over the 22 mm drain and readily visible.
+The drain must be 22 mm and the 14 mm drain bend from the safety valve must be installed so that discharge of water is readily visible.
 A tundish arrangement is acceptable.
-The connection must NOT be made by a capilary or compression fitting directly between the 14 mm drain bend and the 22 mm discharge pipe without a 2 mm air gap (see fig. 24).
+The connection must NOT be made by a capilary or compression fitting directly between the 14 mm drain bend and the 22 mm discharge pipe without an 2 mm air gap. see fig. 24.